 Levelling up.

-"These build journal entries are part of a Special Series on the development of the S85 CSL Style Carbon Plenum and S85 CSL Competition Complete Carbon Intake System and written in collaboration with the design & engineering at Infinity Design.
+"These build journal entries are part of a Special Series on the development of the S85 CSL Style Carbon Plenum and S85 CSL Competition Complete Carbon Intake System.

-In this entry, I get my hands on the 3D printed prototypes of the upcoming S85 CSL Competition Complete Carbon Intake System.
-I provide insights into the target specifications by reviewing the CAD designs and lay down my expectations of the kit.Stay levelling up."
+In this entry, we level up.
+I get my hands on the 3D printed prototypes of the upcoming S85 CSL Competition Complete Carbon Intake System.
+I provide insights into the target specifications by reviewing the CAD designs and lay down my expectations of the kit."

 - Matt